olagodavid/Animated-movies/README.md

 # Animated-Movies
-A website about life in the wild and what the widerness
+A website about an animated movie